grahamgilbert/puppet_psu_2013/README.md

 #What is this?

 This is a production quality Puppet set up, with a server running Puppet Master under Apache and Passenger, with PuppetDB on, a server running Postgres for PuppetDB and a server running Puppet Dashboard, which is also running using Apache and Passenger.
-There is also a server running Apache which is used as a Munki server in the demo.
+There is also a server running Apache which is used as a Munki server in the demo, and one running the [server for Crypt](https://github.com/grahamgilbert/Crypt-Server) under Apache.

 #Before you begin